 How to Potty Train a Dog at Night

-I am sure that you are excited to bring a new puppy home, but what about his elimination?
+, but what about his elimination?
 Well, while most people will have a potty area in the house, other people prefer to let their dogs out for potty breaks.
 Well, this is usually the easiest method to potty train a dog, even at night.
 The good thing is that you can be able to monitor your dog and determine the intervals in which he might need to eliminate.

 On most occasions, dogs will pee 15 minutes after drinking and poop about 30 minutes right after eating.
 What does this mean?
 Fortunately for you, dogs will feed at least twice a day while puppies might require an extra meal.